Directional inputs

 High or H or Overhead (especially when from the ground) -- must be blocked standing. |

-Damage | "basic" damage -- unmodified damage values
+Damage | "Basic" damage -- Unmodified damage values

-"correct" damage -- damage values modified for damage scaling, TOP multiplier, and defense rate |
+"Correct" damage -- Damage values accounting for damage scaling, TOP multiplier, and defense rate |

-Guard Crush Value | Decrease your guard durability gauge/meter by that value/s |
+Guard Crush Value | Decreases the defender's guard durability gauge by this value. |

-◯ | circle means cancelable on both hit/block. |
+◯ | Cancelable on both hit and block. |

-∞ | infinity means chain cancelable with the same button (renda cancel). |
+∞ | Chain cancelable with the same button (renda cancel). |

-※ | means cancelable on the first hit/part only. |
+※ | Cancelable on the first hit/part only. |

-△ | up triangle means only cancelable on block. |
+△ | Only cancelable on block. |

-▽ | down triangle means only cancelable on hit. |
+▽ | Only cancelable on hit. |

-× OR X | means not cancelable. |
+× OR X | Not cancelable. |

 Other notation may be adapted from other games' notation conventions.